Billie Piper

 Billie Paul Piper (born Leian Paul Piper; 22 September 1982) is an English actress and former singer.
-She initially gained recognition as a singer after releasing her debut single "Because We Want To" at age 15, which made her the youngest female singer to enter the UK Singles Chart at number one; her follow-up single "Girlfriend" also entered at number one.
+She initially gained recognition as a singer after releasing her debut single "Because We Want To" at the age of 15, which made her the youngest female singer to enter the UK Singles Chart at number one.
+Her follow-up single "Girlfriend" also entered at number one.
 In 1998, Piper released her debut studio album, Honey to the B, which was certified platinum by the British Phonographic Industry (BPI).
-Her second studio album, Walk of Life, was released in 2000 and spawned her third number one single, "Day & Night".
+Her second studio album, Walk of Life, was released in 2000 and spawned her third number-one single, "Day & Night".
 In 2003, Piper announced that she had ended her music career to focus on acting.

-Piper appeared in the BBC One sci-fi series Doctor Who as Rose Tyler, companion to the Doctor as a regular between 2005 and 2006, and additionally in 2008, 2010, and 2013.
+Piper appeared in the BBC One sci-fi series Doctor Who as Rose Tyler, companion to the Doctor, as a regular from 2005 and 2006, and made guest appearances in 2008 and 2010.
+She made further appearances in the series' 50th anniversary special (2013) as "The Moment", though still credited as Rose Tyler, and in "The Reality War" (2025) in an unnamed role.

 She starred as Belle de Jour in the drama series Secret Diary of a Call Girl (2007–2011), as Brona Croft/Lily in the Showtime horror series Penny Dreadful (2014–2016), and as Karen Mars in Netflix Original series Collateral (2018), for which she was nominated for a British Academy Television Award for Best Supporting Actress.
-Piper co-created and starred in the Sky Atlantic series I Hate Suzie (2020–present), for which she earned a BAFTA nomination for a Best Actress in 2021.
+Piper co-created and starred in the Sky Atlantic series I Hate Suzie (2020–2022), for which she earned a BAFTA nomination for Best Actress in 2021 and 2023.
+In 2025 she began starring as Isadora Capri, in the Netflix comedy-horror series Wednesday.

 Piper has starred in five plays since 2007 and won the 2017 Laurence Olivier Award for Best Actress in a Leading Role in a Play for her performance in Yerma, described as a "generation's best".
-She went on to win a total of six Best Actress awards for that one performance, including the Olivier Award, making Piper the only actor to have won six out of an available six Best Actress awards for a single performance.

-Early life
+Early life and education

-Piper was born in Swindon, Wiltshire on 22 September 1982.
-Her first name, Leian, was legally changed to Billie on 25 April 1983 by her parents, Mandy Kent and Paul Piper.
-She has one younger brother, Charley, and two younger sisters, Harley, and Elle.
-She started dance classes at age five.
-Two years later, she started off in soft-drink commercials for American TV before appearing as an extra in the 1996 film Evita, starring Madonna.
+Piper was born in Swindon, Wiltshire, on 22 September 1982.
+She was initially named Leian Paul Piper, but her first name was legally changed to Billie on 25 April 1983 by her parents, Mandy Kent and Paul Piper.
+She has three siblings.
+Piper started dance classes aged five.
+Two years later, she appeared in soft-drink commercials for American TV before taking a role as an extra in the 1996 film Evita.
 She attended Bradon Forest School in Purton, near Swindon, but left at around the age of 12 after winning a scholarship to the Sylvia Young Theatre School in London.